wyhitcs/team-letsencrypt/journal.md

 - Discuss the potential contributions to the project and make a plan
 - Sum up the work of week 3 and write conclusion
 - Merge related branches

+#Week 4-D3

+###Group Meeting 01-03-2016(3.0h)
+- Discuss the content of Assignment 3
+- Fix the Context View according to the feedback
+- Prepare for the pitch

+###Group Meeting 05-03-2016(10h)
+- Depoly the virtual server bought from Vultr
+- Dicuss the feature variability
+- Complete feature model using featureIDE